Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 ### When you are implementing a Software as a Service (SaaS) solution, you are responsible for [...].

-- [ ] Configuring high availability.
+- [ ] configuring high availability.
-- [ ] Defining scalability rules.
+- [ ] defining scalability rules.
-- [ ] Installing the Saas solution.
+- [ ] installing the Saas solution.
-- [x] Configuring the SaaS solution.
+- [x] configuring the SaaS solution.

 **[⬆ Back to Top](#table-of-contents)**